 FAQs

-Missed payments and defaults remain on your credit report for 6 years from the date they occurred.
-While their impact diminishes over time, they remain visible to lenders throughout this period.
+Missed payments and defaults stay on your credit report for 6 years from when they happened.
+They affect your score less over time, but lenders can still see them.

-Yes, formal debt solutions like Individual Voluntary Arrangements (IVAs) appear on your credit report for 6 years.
-However, informal debt management plans (DMPs) don’t show on your report, though the missed payments leading to them likely will.
+Yes, formal debt solutions like IVAs stay on your credit report for 6 years.
+Informal plans like debt management plans don’t show, but any missed payments before starting them usually will.